life

 The Journey of 2023

 This year is the year of my 40th birthday.
 For more than a few reasons, I am very excited about what 2023 has in store for me.
-Although the last four years of my life have been THEE most fruitful and productive times of my life, they have also been the hardest seasons I have ever navigated.
+Although the last four years of my life have been the most fruitful and productive times of my life, they have also been the hardest seasons I have ever navigated.

 Since 2019, I have been on a journey of deeper healing.
-Four years ago, I started unearthing my voice and started discovering what God intended for me to do with my words, my influence, and my storytelling.
+Four years ago, I started unearthing my voice and discovering what God intended for me to do with my words, my influence, and my storytelling.
 Some of you may remember that this blog got a facelift around that time and I started offering more creative writings and short stories along with my blogs on life and faith.

 2019 was also the year of the panic attack that sent me running for therapy for the first time in my life.
 The next thirteen months of my life were filled with moments of sheer terror (anxiety really tried to end my life) as well as moments of triumphant victories.
 I fought my battles in therapy, prayer, community, and deliverance and I won.
 Conquering paralyzing anxiety attacks gave me the confidence I needed to step out into even deeper waters.
-I embraced my calling as a woman who leads other women into new life, healing, and wholeness, and began taking up more space online and in person.
+I embraced my calling as a woman who leads other women into new life, healing, and wholeness; I began taking up more space online and in person.

 As I learned my voice, I stepped into a deeper understanding of my identity.
 I started moving through the world just like the women I had always admired from afar – polished but natural, joyful, confident, fashionable, and outgoing.
 Because it turns out that we are equals.
 My old mindset had me convinced that beautiful, confident, godly women were somehow better than me.
 But in my healing, I realized that we had the same resources; I was simply neglecting mine.
 So, I began to show up in the world as my best self.
 I dared to do the things I had always put off as “someday” goals.

+It has been a beautiful time of growth.
+This does not mean there were no setbacks.
+Our first home suffered a traumatizing attack of gun violence.
 We moved three times within eighteen months before finally closing on our dream home.

 I was navigating a career crisis (someone stole my identity and hijacked my law license) while also having the most fruitful time of my life.